bfagundez/sf_mobile_demo/README.md

-sf_mobile_demo
+SF Mobile demo
 ==============

-iOS Phonegap application to demo, interacting with Salesforce
+iOS Phonegap application to interact with Salesforce